abazad/pokemon-go-web/README.md

  * https://github.com/AHAAAAAAA/PokemonGo-Map/wiki/Installation-and-requirements
  * https://github.com/AHAAAAAAA/PokemonGo-Map/wiki/Usage (Run it on port 9999)
  * Run the python script from the python map.
+ * Get a webservice (php and, apache OR nginx).
- * Then load the website from your browser.
+ * Then load the website from your browser (http://127.0.0.1 or http://localhost or a configured vhost like http://pokemongomap.dev)

 ## Creating a config file
 Create a config.php in the root with the following: